 As adults reading the New Testament, we catch glimpses of a very different kind of disciple—an ascetic hermit whom Tertullian dubbed “the second apostle of Marcion and the apostle of the heretics.”
-What does scholarship tell us about the enigmatic thirteenth apostle who looms larger than life in the New Testament?
-The epistles give evidence of having been written at the end of the first century or early in the second—too late to have been Paul’s actual writings.
-So who wrote (and rewrote) them?
-Robert M. Price tells us in this exciting journey of discovery, giving readers the background for a story we thought we knew.
+What made Paul different?
+More mysteriously, who authored his famed epistles?
+Evidence suggests the epistles were written at the end of the first century or early in the second, too late to be Paul’s original work.
+So who wrote (or rewrote) the words revered by Christians as the foundation of their faith?
+Theology Professor Robert M. Price reintroduces us to the Paul we thought we knew in an exciting journey of spiritual discovery.

 Robert M. Price holds two doctoral degrees in theology and New Testament from Drew University.
 He is Professor of Scriptural Studies at the Johnnie Colemon Theological Seminary, traveling lecturer for the Center for Inquiry Institute in Amherst, New York, and editor of the Journal of Higher Criticism.
 His books include Deconstructing Jesus, The Pre-Nicene New Testament, The Reason-Driven Life, and The Widow Traditions in Luke-Acts: A Feminist-Critical Scrutiny.
 He has published in the American Rationalist, Evangelical Quarterly, Journal of Psychology and Theology, Reformed Journal, and elsewhere.